Hamiiyo/Psycholinguistic-Insider-Threat-Analyzer/README.md

 •	Automated Evidence Preservation: When it detects a threat, it doesn't just flash a notification and move on.
 It extracts the exact sentences that triggered the anomaly and securely serializes them into SentinelDB.

-Here is a complete, well-structured `README.md` file tailored specifically to your project's architecture, including the dependencies, database setup, and pipeline phases we just finalized.
-You can copy and paste this directly into your repository.

 ---

 ## Architecture & Workflow